pyOpenSci/software-peer-review/how-to/review-process.md

 There are more details in the [finding reviewers](finding-reviewers.md) page.
 In general:

-- Standard reviews should have at least two reviewers, one with Python and scientific domain expertiese, and one with focused on package's usability, accessibility, and packaging infrastructure.
+- Standard reviews should have at least two reviewers, one with Python and scientific domain expertise, and one with focus on package's usability, accessibility, and packaging infrastructure.
 - Packages eligible for the publication fast-track pathway may proceed with one reviewer.
 - Find reviewers within **two weeks of responding to the issue as the editor**